 During their first two years at Morningside, biology or chemistry students and faculty will partner with community businesses and organizations to design projects and share results that enhance learning within those fields of study while augmenting skills such as communication, quantitative reasoning, ethical analysis, critical thinking, and more.
 Potential research areas include water quality and availability, prairie restoration, or food safety.

 “Drawing on the work of Project Siouxland, the team for this project has reimagined our general education curriculum to infuse project-based learning that will enhance scientific reasoning skills for biology or chemistry students.
 It builds upon the work we have already been doing with active learning while allowing us to expand experiential learning within Morningside’s two largest STEM majors,” said Stout.

-Members of the IUSE grant team include Dr. Brian McFarland, principle investigator and associate professor of chemistry; Dr. Mitch Keller, co-principle investigator and assistant professor of mathematics; Dr. Chad Leugers, co-principle investigator and associate professor of biology; Dr. Timothy Sesterhenn, co-principle investigator and associate professor of biology; and Dr. Kim Christopherson, co-principle investigator and associate professor of education/education technologist.
+Members of the IUSE grant team include Dr. Brian McFarland, principal investigator and associate professor of chemistry; Dr. Mitch Keller, co-principal investigator and assistant professor of mathematics; Dr. Chad Leugers, co-principal investigator and associate professor of biology; Dr. Timothy Sesterhenn, co-principal investigator and associate professor of biology; and Dr. Kim Christopherson, co-principal investigator and associate professor of education/education technologist.

 Additional information about the grants will be available on Morningside’s social media channels and website in the coming months.
 Individuals considering Morningside and interested in the opportunities available through these grants are encouraged to speak to the Admissions Office, and those with other questions are encouraged to contact Academic Affairs.